ericrallen/jq-def-text/README.md

 jQuery Default Text

-This simple jQuery plug-in allows you to set default text for textboxes that will disappear on focus and return on blur if nothing has been entered in the box.
+This simple jQuery plug-in allows you to set default text for textboxes.

+It will check for HTML5 placeholder support and use that if available, and, if it is not available, it will use on focus and on blur to change the value of the textbox if nothing has been entered in the box.

+Placeholder text does not currently support the default class functionality.

 It can also add and remove a class when the default text is present so you can style it differently.